-The sequel to the bestselling A SUNBURNT CHILDHOOD, this new book captures Toni's time living the Gulf country of the NT, running a cattle station with her husband, raising her children amongst snakes, centipedes and freshwater crocs, riding in rodeos and making new friends at the Heartbreak Hotel.
+The sequel to the bestselling A SUNBURNT CHILDHOOD.
+Now set in the Northern Territory's Gulf Country, Toni Tapp Coutts's outback life continues to be full of adventure: running a cattle station with her husband, raising her own family in Australia's remote north, riding in rodeos and making new friends at the Heartbreak Hotel.

 Having grown up on the massive Killarney cattle station near Katherine, NT, Toni Tapp Coutts was well prepared when her husband, Shaun, took a job at McArthur River Station in the Gulf Country, 600 kilometres away near the Queensland border.

 Toni became cook, counsellor, housekeeper and nurse to the host of people who lived on McArthur River and the constant stream of visitors.
 She made firm friends, created the Heartbreak Bush Ball and started riding campdraft in rodeos all over the Territory, becoming one of the NT's top riders.